 'Perinet' is the French name for the railway station at the town of Andasibe and for the Analamazaotra Special Reserve.
 It forms part of Andasibe-Mantadia National Park.
-With its well-maintained, broad and gentle trails, 'Perinet's' location only 145km east of the capital, Antananarivo, makes this the most visited reserve in Madagascar.
-Spectacular primary rainforest can be seen in nearby Mantadia National Park, where slopes are steeper and trails can be narrower than in 'Perinet'.
+With its well-maintained, broad and gentle trails, 'Perinet's' location only 145km east of the capital, Antananarivo, makes this the most visited protected rainforest site in Madagascar.
+Primary rainforest can be seen in nearby Mantadia National Park, where slopes are steeper and trails can be narrower than in 'Perinet'/Andasibe.
 Across the road from the Special Reserve is a rainforest concession managed by the inspiring initiative Association Mitsinjo, the only place where visitors can experience the eastern rainforests at night.

 Analamazaotra (Périnet) is a 810-hectare fragment of mid-altitude (900 - 1250m) rainforest.
 Mantadia is a further 37km north by dirt road and Vohimana is a short drive past Maromizaha rainforest.
 Madagascar's rainforests are among the densest in the world but with a lower canopy than those elsewhere.